Tomev/QEL/README.md

 for example

 ```
-Grover_N3_111_1
+Grover_3_111_1
 ```

-would mean, that given circuit describes experiment with Grover algorithm, using 3 qubit states, for oracle 111 and with only one diffusion and oracle operator used.
+would mean, that given circuit describes experiment with Grover algorithm, using 3 qubit states, with 111 as selected state and with only one diffusion and oracle operator used.
 Note that each naming convention (for different experiments) should be placed within experiments folder.
 See Grover folder for example.

+Also note that attributes are separated by '_' character and mutli-word attributes or names should be separated by '-'.

 ## Run with